Finding Tranquillity in the Party Capital of the World

 Finding a Nice Place to Stay

-When seeking for relaxation, a general rule of thumb is to stay away from any location that is within a 10 minute driving distance of Ibiza Town and San Antonio.
-These are the busiest and the nosiest areas of Ibiza, and these are the places where you will partygoers.
+When seeking for relaxation, a general rule of thumb is to stay away from any location that is within a 10 minute drive of Ibiza Town and San Antonio.
+These are the busiest and nosiest areas of Ibiza, and these are the places where you will encounter all the partygoers.
 A great location to stay is Santa Eulalia del Rio.

 On the other hand, renting a villa in Ibiza gives you the option of things like a private pool, sundecks, full kitchens, etc. Most villa companies will prepare the apartments with a well-stocked fridge, clean towels and fresh linen for the beds.

 Despite being Ibiza’s third largest resort, Santa Eulalia del Rio is well known as a family destination and caters very well to families with children.
 The beach is lined with palm trees all the way down to the marina where you can go on family boat trips around the island or go pick up freshly caught seafood.

 Best Family Restaurants

 Santa Eulalia has a lot to offer in terms of culture, art and food; it is widely viewed as the center of culture for Ibiza.
 One restaurant in particular, Samovar Restaurant, has been a tourist favorite since 1978.
 This covered outdoor restaurant is perfect for family dining.
 It offers a wide selection of freshly caught seafood from the harbor, which is then cooked by a master chef.
 Do not fear if your children are fussy eaters as the restaurant also has a dedicated children’s menu full of delicious options that they will be used to from home.
 As the restaurant allows its patrons to eat partially alfresco (dining outside), Samovar has fantastic barbeques every Sunday night along with live music and entertainment.